GabenC89/Testris_vs/README.md

   	* Added SDL2 library based on release: SDL 2.32.8 [https://github.com/libsdl-org/SDL/releases/tag/release-2.32.8]
   	* Added SDL2_ttf library (but struggling with linking) based on release: SDL2_ttf 2.24.0 [https://github.com/libsdl-org/SDL_ttf/releases/tag/release-2.24.0]
   	* Removed original static DLLs and font (Debug folder) as they will be handled by CMake from sources and dynamic copied next to executable after build.
 - 2025.08.07.
-  	* Note to self: Preparing and installing SDL needs the following steps:
+Note to self: Preparing and installing SDL needs the following steps:
-  		** Install Mingw86_64 (any version, the posix one seems common ** Install CMake and Git
+  	* Install Mingw86_64 (any version, the posix one seems common
+  	* Install CMake and Git
-  	  	** Git Pull SDL from their Github to an external_lib folder where you will use it from.
+  	* Git Pull SDL from their Github to an external_lib folder where you will use it from.
-  	  	** create a build folder in the newly pulled SDL folder (SDL/build) ** cd into it and prepare the configuration:
+  	* create a build folder in the newly pulled SDL folder (SDL/build)
+  	* cd into it and prepare the configuration:
-  	  	** cmake .. -G "MinGW Makefiles"
+  	* cmake .. -G "MinGW Makefiles"
-  	  	** once it is done relatively without any failures and major problems
+  	* once it is done relatively without any failures and major problems
-		** (Need Administrator terminal for the next step - still in SDL/build folder) ** mingw32-make install -j8
+	* (Need Administrator terminal for the next step - still in SDL/build folder)
+  	* mingw32-make install -j8
-  	  	** Do the same for SDL_image, SDL_Ttf and so on whatever extension you would like to use in your code.
+  	* Do the same for SDL_image, SDL_Ttf and so on whatever extension you would like to use in your code.
-  	  	** after git pull of extension make sure you pull all the submodules as well ** git submodule update --init --recursive
+  	* after git pull of extension make sure you pull all the submodules as well
+  	* git submodule update --init --recursive
-  	  	** let's cd into the targeted external lib to be built: such as SDL_Image/external/zlib ** mkdir build, cd build and go again with the cmake .. -G "MinGW Makefiles", then make install -j8 ** Do this with libpng as well and repeat the same steps.
+  	* let's cd into the targeted external lib to be built: such as SDL_Image/external/zlib
+  	* mkdir build, cd build and go again with the cmake .. -G "MinGW Makefiles", then make install -j8
+  	* Do this with libpng as well and repeat the same steps.
-  	  	** After this you can go and to the same build for SDL_Image itself, so you set up a simple libPNG usage for SDL_Image
+  	* After this you can go and to the same build for SDL_Image itself, so you set up a simple libPNG usage for SDL_Image

 - 2025.08.07.
+Changelog
   	* Managed to create a VSCode project that can manage and build both SDL3 and the project, with the above self notes learned
   	* SDL2 has been changed to the latest SDL3 library available, also SDL_image is included on demand for the project
   	* SDL3 required several code reconsiderations and refactor due to removed / changed functionalities and Enumerated flags
   	* Several behaviorial changes fixed on the fly when fixing the changes according to SDL2 -> SDL3 switch.
   	* SDL3 DLLs have to be still copied manually next to the built exe (This should be automated in the near future on project side)
   	* SDL libraries no longer included into the project as they are managed and installed from an "external folder" as above "Self notes" suggested.
   	* original project folder structure changed to a more common one:
     		** include (Headers #still structured in further subfolders though) ** src (All the source CPP files - with the same subfolder structure)
   	* TODO: SDL3_TTF problems not fixed yet, also font handling may require some refactoring as well, based on what learned so far
   	* Still: My "Tetris - Game Engine demo" is finally playable once again! both in Full Screen mode and windowed mode!
 Yay! ;)